AnkeatOpenWindow/WhisperNotes-app/README.md

 #### Challenges
 <!-- stipulated the challenges you faced with the project and why you think you faced it or how you think you'll solve it (if not solved) -->
 * Struggled to get Google Cloud's API to work.
 Manged to fix it by the help of a [video](https://youtu.be/gcZSlMU-n48?si=RzFVfPWr3QCnmTGc) I decoved on YouTube.
 * At some point my project refused to open up the app and kept giving me a screen that says "Welcome to expo start by creating a file in the app directory".
-Unable to figure out why it kept giving me this screen so I redid my project which was when i got it working again.
+Unable to figure out why it kept giving me this screen so I redid my project which was when I got it working again.
-* Before my Peer Testing session my app wouldn't open on my Android device so i had to set up an Emulator using [Android studio](https://www.googleadservices.com/pagead/aclk?sa=L&ai=DChcSEwjqi6bJ3MyJAxUmj1AGHXOzNjQYABAAGgJkZw&co=1&ase=2&gclid=Cj0KCQiAire5BhCNARIsAM53K1gdHGS-QAtS-v-7uR-4k56doaw6bfsbqoh45-v_D9SMfmjFnPZQLEUaAhpHEALw_wcB&ohost=www.google.com&cid=CAESVOD278duZ_jcHnvq7EjcvIgK0JOEk9-IgyRf_TFwG_-jbrzS-KkgmyZMGZqlAU3KcIISjH5RotS_SA3EaiRz0Ne2-o3dKE060GWC1FNwJIFMIZM0XA&sig=AOD64_39r_E1W9-t1iBDvvuWF39Wjk01pw&q&nis=4&adurl&ved=2ahUKEwjE7qDJ3MyJAxVnVUEAHR-5F84Q0Qx6BAgKEAE).
+* Before my Peer Testing session my app wouldn't open on my Android device so I had to set up an Emulator using [Android studio](https://www.googleadservices.com/pagead/aclk?sa=L&ai=DChcSEwjqi6bJ3MyJAxUmj1AGHXOzNjQYABAAGgJkZw&co=1&ase=2&gclid=Cj0KCQiAire5BhCNARIsAM53K1gdHGS-QAtS-v-7uR-4k56doaw6bfsbqoh45-v_D9SMfmjFnPZQLEUaAhpHEALw_wcB&ohost=www.google.com&cid=CAESVOD278duZ_jcHnvq7EjcvIgK0JOEk9-IgyRf_TFwG_-jbrzS-KkgmyZMGZqlAU3KcIISjH5RotS_SA3EaiRz0Ne2-o3dKE060GWC1FNwJIFMIZM0XA&sig=AOD64_39r_E1W9-t1iBDvvuWF39Wjk01pw&q&nis=4&adurl&ved=2ahUKEwjE7qDJ3MyJAxVnVUEAHR-5F84Q0Qx6BAgKEAE).
 * After getting the emulator to show my project I ran into trouble to get the speech-to-text function to work.
 Sometimes it work and sometimes it doesn't.
-Unsure of why that is because i know it works perfectly on my physical device before I was unable to open it up.
+Unsure of why that is because I know it works perfectly on my physical device before I was unable to open it up.

 ### Reviews & Testing
 <!-- stipulate how you've conducted testing in the form of peer reviews, feedback and also functionality testing, like unit tests (if applicable) -->